Smattr/rumur/README.rst

 * murphi2c: Tool for translating a Murphi model into C code for use in a simulator;
 * murphi2murphi: A preprocessor for Murphi models;
+* murphi2smv: Tool for translating a Murphi model into `NuSMV` input;
+* murphi2uclid: Tool for translating a Murphi model into `Uclid5` input;
 * murphi2xml: Tool for emitting an XML representation of a Murphi model’s Abstract Syntax Tree;
 * librumur.a: A library for building your own Murphi model tools; and